Recent Storm Damage Posts

 Storms are not a common occurrence in Texas.
 In Fort Worth, we see just a few days of freezing temperatures in a year.
-Every few years, a strong hail storm can occur.
+Every few years, an intense hail storm can occur.
 Otherwise, we have the luxury of enjoyable temperate or warm temperatures for the majority of the year.

 Yet, when there is a winter storm in Fort Worth, we see a sharp increase in properties that experience damage.
-From flooded homes due to frozen pipes bursting, to fire damages caused by portable heaters, we are always ready to help.
+We are always ready to help from flooded homes due to frozen pipes bursting to fire damages caused by portable heaters.

 SERVPRO of East Ft.
 Worth is always active during storm situations.
 We offer the following services: